 There is a connection between reducing stress and losing weight.
 High cortisol levels from stress can suppress your appetite and slow down digestive functions.
 Your metabolism can be affected as the glucose released into the bloodstream becomes erratic and abnormal.
 Some studies also found that women who were stressed out constantly metabolized sugar and fat in their bodies differently than those who were not stressed out.

 7. Fertility and Change in Sex Drive

 As stress releases too much of the cortisol hormone in your body, your brain can also put reproductive processes to a stop.
 Cortisol signals your body to halt the production of estrogen and progesterone.
 This causes irregularities in the menstrual cycle, which makes it difficult to conceive.
 You may also experience a dip in your sex drive as your reproductive system goes awry.

-You must avoid feeling anxious and avoid stressful situations as much as possible.
+You must try to avoid feeling anxious and avoid stressful situations as much as possible.
 If not, then aim to find active ways to manage your stress.
-Exercising, going on a hike, swimming, running or even going on a walk can all help alleviate the feeling of being stressed out.
+Exercising, going on a hike, swimming, running, or even going on a walk can all help alleviate the feeling of being stressed out.
 Make sure to get a lot of sleep and consciously eat a healthy and balanced diet.

 If you feel like your stress management is not effective, ANF Therapy® can help you reduce stress symptoms and optimize Cortisol levels by using ANF discs.